Clemson University: Clemson Agricultural College of South Carolina

 On May 22, 1894, the main building (Tillman Hall) was destroyed by a fire, which consumed the library, classrooms, and offices.
 Tillman Hall was rebuilt in 1894 and is still standing today.
 The first graduating class of Clemson was in 1896, and they had degrees in mechanical-electrical engineering and agriculture.
 Clemson's first football team began in 1896, led by trainer Walter Riggs.
 Henry Hartzog, a graduate of The Citadel, The Military College of South Carolina, became president of Clemson in 1897.
 Hartzog created a textile department in 1898.
 Clemson became the first Southern school to train textile specialists.
 Hartzog expanded the curriculum with more industrialization skills such as foundry work, agriculture studies, and mechanics.
 In 1902, a large student walkout over the use of rigid military discipline escalated tensions between students and faculty, forcing Hartzog to resign.
 Patrick Mell succeeded Hartzog from 1902 to 1910.

 Following the resignation of Mell in 1910, former Clemson Tigers football coach Walter Riggs became president of Clemson from 1910 to 1924.
 The Holtzendorff Hall, originally the Holzendorff YMCA, was built in 1914 designed by Rudolph E. Lee of the first graduating class of Clemson in 1896.
 In 1915, Riggs Field was dedicated after Walter Riggs and is the Clemson Tigers men's soccer home field.
 During World War I, enrollment in Clemson declined.
 In 1917, Clemson formed a Reserve Officers' Training Corps, and in 1918, a Student Army Training Corps was formed.
 Effects of World War I made Clemson hire the first female faculty due to faculty changes.
-Riggs accepted a six-month army educational commission in 1919 overseas in France leaving Samuel Earle as acting president.
+Riggs accepted a six-month army educational commission in 1919 overseas in France, leaving Samuel Earle as acting president.
 On March 10, 1920, a large walkout occurred protesting unfair "prison camp" style military discipline.
 The 1920 walkout led to the creation of a Department of Student Affairs.
-On January 22, 1924, Riggs died on a business trip to Washington, D.C., leaving Earle the acting president.
+On January 22, 1924, Riggs died on a business trip to Washington, DC, leaving Earle the acting president.
 In October 1924, another walkout of around 500 students occurred when Earle rejected their demands for better food, the dismissal of mess officer Harcombe, and the reinstatement of their senior class president.
 The 1924 walkout resulted in 23 students being dismissed and 112 suspended.